It is common writerly wisdom that you must "kill your darlings". What is a darling and why does it deserve this cruel fate?

 It's hard to delete the darling completely from existence.
 To lessen the pain, create a folder or a document called "Out-takes" or "Snippets", and paste the deleted darling into that.
 There's no harm telling yourself that some day you'll find a new home for these little beauties, if that makes it easier to cut them.
 In my experience, once cut, darlings stay cut.

 Accepting loss is something you, as a writer, must get used to: great ideas, great characters, great pieces of writing, might not get the chance to live if your goal is a well-shaped, well-written story.
-Your comfort must be, as you drive a stake into another darling's heart, that your wellspring of creativity can and will give birth to finely expressed imaginings.
+Your comfort must be, as you drive a stake into another darling's heart, that your wellspring of creativity can and will give birth to as many finely expressed imaginings as you will need.
 Those surviving into print will do so because they are not solitaire diamonds, but golden links in a golden chain.
-They are part of the seamless quality that tells your story.
+They are part of the seamless quality that lifts your whole story to a level where a reader says "Wow, that's great!"

 Copyright Caro Clarke - www.caroclarke.com